Saskatchewan leader urges Obama to approve Keystone XL pipeline

-CALGARY, Alberta (Reuters) - The premier of Saskatchewan led 10 U.S. state governors on Thursday in urging President Barack Obama to approve TransCanada Corp’s contentious and long-delayed Keystone XL oil pipeline, citing energy-security benefits in both countries.
+CALGARY, Alberta, Jan 17 (Reuters) - The premier of Saskatchewan led 10 U.S. state governors on Thursday in urging President Barack Obama to approve TransCanada Corp’s contentious and long-delayed Keystone XL oil pipeline, citing energy-security benefits in both countries.

 Saskatchewan does not have the massive oil sands resources that neighboring Alberta does and which would move in large volumes to the southern United States in the proposed $5.3 billion conduit.
 But it does have some of the Bakken light oil reserves that would also be shipped.